Shortcut links:

 Grim, ambitious, fearless performances, Amy Seimetz.

-The co-runner of LOST remakes PSYCHO as TWIN PEAKS.
+The co-showrunner of 'Lost' remakes PSYCHO as TWIN PEAKS.

 At last, the spotlight shifts from Hannibal Lecter to the game-changing and very first empathic investigator, Will Graham (RED DRAGON, 1981)!